rustacean-station/rustacean-station.org/_episodes/interviews/2023-02-03-adam-chalmers.md

 - [@7:56] - Running Rust binary on Cloudflare
 - [@10:36] - Adams' background and work history
 - [@15:12] - How does Cloudflare provide web security?
-- [@32:30] - Cloudflare’s transition and rewriting from C to Rust
+- [@32:30] - Cloudflare's transition and rewriting from C to Rust
-- [@37:12] - Cloudflare’s data plane and control plane
+- [@37:12] - Cloudflare's data plane and control plane
 - [@43:00] - Hacking and security issues on Apple and other devices
 - [@50:56] - How does Cloudflare handle onboarding people to Rust
 - [@1:00:09] - The importance of Rust's performance and reliability for Cloudflare